 Author Response: We have previously reported drug exposure [4] and host-microbiome interaction [5] as two major drivers of gut microbiota dynamics in our allo-HSTC patients.
 Both drug administration records and counts of white and red blood cells have been released together with microbiome data in the current data collection.

-We have not included other factors that might be influencing as well in our dataset.
-However, there are ongoing projects in our institute studying the associations of these factors such as diet with gut microbiota composition.
-In the revised manuscript, we indicated that it is not yet available to analyze the effects of these factors using our data (Line 525-529).
+We do have ongoing projects at our institute to study the associations of these factors such as diet with gut microbiota composition.
+In the revised manuscript, we acknowledge that factors like diet are not yet available, but we mention that they could be in the future (Line 535-539).

 Reference: